elivlo/sonoff-min-wlan-firmware/README.md

 # Sonoff Min WLAN Firmware

-A litte Sonoff Basic Firmware to switch it on and off over WLAN.
+A very lightweight firmware for Sonoff Basic to switch it on and off over WLAN.